Lucy Hicks Anderson

-Lucy Hicks Anderson (1886–1954) was an American socialite, chef, and philanthropist, best known for her time in Oxnard, California, from 1920 to 1946.
+Lucy Hicks Anderson (1886–1954) was an American socialite, chef, hostess, and philanthropist, best known for her time in Oxnard, California, from 1920 to 1946.

 Assigned male at birth, she was adamant from an early age that she was a girl.
 Her parents, based on advice from doctors, supported her decision to live as one.
 She later established a boarding house in Oxnard, where she became a popular hostess.
 In 1945, a year after she married her second husband, she was arrested, tried and convicted of perjury, as the government said she had lied about her sex on her marriage license.
 After her release from prison, she and her husband moved to Los Angeles.